2014 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2014.
 It was a below average season in which nine tropical cyclones formed.
 Eight of the nine designated cyclones attained tropical storm status, the fewest since the 1997 Atlantic hurricane season.
 Of the eight tropical storms, six reached at least Category 1 hurricane intensity.
 The 2014 season extended the period without major hurricane landfalls in the United States to nine years, with the last such system being Hurricane Wilma in 2005.
 The lack of activity was attributed to an atmospheric circulation that favored dry, sinking air over the Atlantic Ocean and strong wind shear over the Caribbean Sea.
 Additionally, sea surface temperatures were near-average.
 A few notable events occurred during the season.
 Arthur made landfall between Cape Lookout and Cape Hatteras as a Category 2 hurricane, becoming the first U.S. landfalling cyclone of that intensity since Hurricane Ike in 2008.
 Arthur also became the earliest known hurricane to strike the North Carolina coastline on record, doing so on July 4.
 In October, Fay became the first hurricane to make landfall on Bermuda since Emily in 1987.
 With Gonzalo striking the island only four days later, 2014 became the first season on record in which more than one hurricane struck Bermuda.
 Four hurricanes and two tropical storms made landfall during the season and caused 21 deaths and at least $233 million in damage.
 Hurricane Cristobal also caused fatalities, though it did not strike land.
 The Atlantic hurricane season officially ended on November 30, 2014.

-Tropical cyclogenesis began in early July, with the development of Hurricane Arthur on July 1, ahead of the long-term climatological average of July 9.
-Early on July 3, the system intensified into a hurricane, preceding the climatological average of August 10.
+Tropical cyclogenesis commenced with the development of Arthur on July 1.
+The system intensified into the first hurricane of the year early on July 3.
+Both events occurred ahead of the respective long-term climatological average date: July 9 for first named storm, and August 10 for first hurricane.
 Later that month, a tropical depression developed over the eastern Atlantic, but dissipated after only two days.
 There were also two tropical cyclones in August, with the development of hurricanes Bertha and Cristobal.
 Despite being the climatological peak of hurricane season, only two additional systems originated in September – Tropical Storm Dolly and Hurricane Edouard.
-In October, three storms developed, including hurricane Fay and Gonzalo and Tropical Storm Hanna.
+In October, three storms developed, including hurricanes Fay and Gonzalo and Tropical Storm Hanna.
 The most intense tropical cyclone – Hurricane Gonzalo – peaked with maximum sustained winds of 145 mph on October 16 which is a Category 4 on the Saffir–Simpson hurricane wind scale.
 It was the first Category 4 hurricane since Hurricane Ophelia in 2011.
 The final tropical cyclone of the season was Hanna, which dissipated on October 28.

-The season's activity was reflected with an Accumulated Cyclone Energy (ACE) rating of 67, which was well below the 1981–2010 median of 92.
+The season's activity was reflected with an Accumulated Cyclone Energy (ACE) rating of 66.7.
+This was nearly double that of the previous season, but still well below the 1981–2010 median of 92.
 The ACE value in October was higher than August and September combined, which has not occurred since 1963.